Heather Watson: 2021: Birmingham semifinal

-The highlight of Watson's 2021 season was a semifinal appearance at the Birmingham Classic, defeating third seed Donna Vekić, 6–4, 6–2, to become just the third Brit player to reach the last four in the Birmingham tournament's 31-year history, following Anne Hobbs in 1984 and Jo Durie in 1992.
+The highlight of Watson's 2021 season was a semifinal appearance at the Birmingham Classic, defeating third seed Donna Vekić in two sets to become just the third Brit player to reach the last four in the Birmingham tournament's 31-year history, following Anne Hobbs in 1984 and Jo Durie in 1992.
 She also took part in her third Olympics at the delayed Tokyo Games.

-2022: Wimbledon fourth round, BJK Cup semifinalist
+2022: Wimbledon 4th round, BJK Cup semifinalist

 At the Australian Open beating Mayar Sherif in a close three-set encounter, before losing to Zidanšek.

 She qualified for the main draw at Indian Wells where lost in the first round to Tereza Martincová.

 At the Miami Open, Watson broke a six-year losing streak at the event when she defeated Arantxa Rus in the first round where after a 3-hour 25 minute battle.
 She then overcame 15th seed Elina Svitolina before losing her next match to 22nd seed Belinda Bencic.

 At the Nottingham Open, she defeated Katie Volynets in the first round despite needing a medical timeout towards the end of the first set.
 In the second round, however, she lost in straight sets to Viktoria Golubic.

-In her 12th attempt, Watson finally reached the fourth round at Wimbledon defeating Kaja Juvan, before she lost to Jule Niemeier.
+In her 12th attempt, Watson finally reached the fourth round at Wimbledon defeating Kaja Juvan, before losing to Jule Niemeier.